Ryboster/Personal_RESTful_API/README.md

 # My own personal API

 ### Purpose

-The purpose of this website
+The purpose of this website is to shill.